-Pad thai is a very popular stir-fried noodle dish from Thailand – it’s only been around since the 1940’s, and it was created as part of a national identity campaign back in the day.
+Pad Thai is a very popular stir-fried noodle dish from Thailand – it’s only been around since the 1940’s, and it was created as part of a national identity campaign back in the day.

-Over to the rest.
 DO NOT SKIP READING THIS IF YOU WANT TO MAKE THE PERFECT PAD THAI!

-There’s a few rules that need to be followed when making pad thai.
+There’s a few rules that need to be followed when making pad Thai.
 If you stick to them, you’re set to go.
 No cheating!

 1) First of all, you need to have all your ingredients prepped and ready to go.
 Once you start, there’s no way you’ll have the time to do last-minute chopping.